OliverCadman/re_vibe_ci_ms2/README.md

 * [Visual Studio Code 2](https://code.visualstudio.com/) - The IDE used to develop this project is Microsoft's Visual Studio Code 2.

+* [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) - The developer made heavy use of Google Chrome DevTools during the development of the project, to ensure responsivity across all common device sizes.

 * [Bootstrap 5 CDN](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - The Bootstrap 5 framework was imported via CDN, to provide responsiveness to website.
 Bootstrap 5 was also utilised for creating the buttons and contact form.

 * [popper.js](https://popper.js.org/) - PopperJS was used in conjunction with Bootstrap 5, to provide responsiveness to the website's NavBar.